 They are available for all members of College, undergraduate or graduate and living in or out.
 They are happy to be approached casually - say, at the College bars, in common spaces, or walking through the quads; or members can schedule a time to talk through email or phone.
 The group is never too busy to listen and provide support.

-Please do give any of the Balliol Peer Supporters listed below a ring or approach them in person if you would like to talk to them.
+Please do contact any of the Balliol Peer Supporters listed (by email or phone - see posters in JCR) or approach them in person if you would like to talk to them.
 They are well placed to understand the sort of pressures the academic environment places on students from different backgrounds, and want to ensure that no one feels as if they are alone in times of trouble.

 Balliol Peer Supporters